royaltm/node-ha-cache/README.md

 data types:

-- `key`: binary
+- `key`: buffer
 - `term`: variable unsigned integer LSByte first
 - `expiration`: variable unsigned integer LSByte first
 - `vote`: empty frame: false, on non-zero byte: true
-- `value`: binary
+- `value`: buffer

 ### Finite state machine

 - state is key scoped
 - state is volatile except term

-List of possible states for each key:
+List of possible states:

-- "idle": fresh key in storage or default for non-existent entries
+- `idle`: fresh key in storage or default for non-existent entries
-- "follower": has voted for other candidate or follows current sourcing peer
+- `follower`: has voted for other candidate or follows current sourcing peer
   attributes: `term`, `entry`, `peer`, `isSourcing`
-- "candidate": peer candidates for sourcing an entry
+- `candidate`: peer candidates for sourcing an entry
   attributes: `term`, `entry`, `votes`, `aborted`
-- "sourcing": peer is currently retrieving entry from source
+- `sourcing`: peer is currently retrieving entry from source
   attributes: `term`, `entry`

 #### 1. Timeouts

-1.1 state "candidate"
+1.1 state `candidate`

-- when number of ANSWERs received is less than majority, enter global partitioned state, drop to "idle" state for a key
+- when number of ANSWERs received is less than majority, enter global partitioned state, drop to `idle` state for a key
 - majority answers received but disagreed, increase term and go ask another QUESTION

-1.2 state "follower"
+1.2 state `follower`

-- drop back to "idle"
+- drop back to `idle`

 1.3 send keep-alive to clients in CLIENT_REQ_REFRESH_INTERVAL intervals

-- if state is "idle" send SEEOTHER to clients and drop their requests
+- if state is `idle` send SEEOTHER to clients and drop their requests
 - otherwise send keep-alive to clients awaiting responses

 #### 2. on CLIENT REQUEST